whitneyburton/portfolios/students/1711-front/theresa-marquis/20180111-Theresa-Marquis-M1.md

 This project uses IdeaBox code from a fellow student as the base.
 This project refactors the base to have little to no duplication in JavaScript (DRY principle), no deep nesting (for if/else conditionals), and to keep line lengths short and readable to avoid horizontal scrolling in sublime.

-Data Types - Advanced Beginner & Proficient Conditional Logic - Advanced Beginner & Proficient Functions & Scope - Advanced Beginner & Proficient
+- Data Types - Advanced Beginner & Proficient
+- Conditional Logic - Advanced Beginner & Proficient
+- Functions & Scope - Advanced Beginner & Proficient
-Arrays - Advanced Beginner & Proficient
+- Arrays - Advanced Beginner & Proficient
-Objects & Prototypes - Advanced Beginner & Proficient
+- Objects & Prototypes - Advanced Beginner & Proficient
-DOM Manipulation - Advanced Beginner & Proficient Style - Advanced Beginner
+- DOM Manipulation - Advanced Beginner & Proficient
+- Style - Advanced Beginner
-GIT & GITHUB
+- GIT & GITHUB
-Git - Advanced Beginner & Proficient
+- Git - Advanced Beginner & Proficient
-Github - Advanced Beginner & Proficient
+- Github - Advanced Beginner & Proficient
-DESIGN
+ -DESIGN
-Design Concepts - Advanced Beginner & Proficient Advanced Beginner
+- Design Concepts - Advanced Beginner & Proficient
+- Advanced Beginner
-Proficient
+- Proficient
-PAIRING
+- PAIRING
-Collaboration - Proficient
+- Collaboration - Proficient

-(feedback to me)
+Appreciation includes: " I really appreciate your patience and your interest in pair learning.
+This was the first opportunity I have have to work with someone who was interested in pair programing and I think that it was great for my learning style."

 ## D: Professional Skills
-(Intro)
+I appreciated the focus on the social media and networking apps.
+Cold outreach is a technique that I will implement.
+I updated my LinkedIn successfully.

 ### Gear Up
 #### Be Your Own Ally